-In his role as lead interface engineer, Mike helps shape the agency’s engineering principles, methodologies and process.
+In his role as Interface Director, Mike helps shape the agency’s engineering principles, methodologies and process.
 As an outspoken advocate of design simplicity, he works closely with the design team to ensure the highest level of front-end performance.
 His key engagements include Aol, ESPN, Apple, Doha Film Institute, Dering Hall, Webby Awards, Charlie Rose, Unpakt, BurdaStyle, Billboard, Maison&Objet and Vice.

 After earning a degree in Design from Salford University, Mike began his career as a designer and animator.
 Early on, he was so enthralled by the challenges of interface development, he barely noticed his transition from design to engineering.
 Originally from Manchester, England, Mike worked for several local digital studios.
 He began working with AREA 17 in 2008, then in 2011, he moved to New York to join the agency full-time.
 Now back in Manchester, Mike still spends quality time in the Paris and New York studios.
 Through writing and teaching, Mike is a passionate contributor to the front-end developer community.